 Follow Your Nose

 Avoid buying products that have a strong scent, including vinyl plastic or beauty products that list ‘fragrance’ on the ingredient list.
 This code word—fragrance—is protected by trade secrets and can contain dozens, or even hundreds different secret chemicals.
-Any company who isn’t fully disclosing fragrances, cannot in good conscious label their products as “safer”, “natural”, or “organic”.
+Any company who isn’t fully disclosing fragrances, should be cautious when labelling their products as “safer”, “natural”, or “organic”.
 Please note that companies can safely use essential oils to scent their products, but they should be labeled accordingly.

 “Organic” Marketing Claims

-How green can your company really be if the footprint of each product is excessive?
-Case in point, a company I love called Beyond Meat, makes plant based protein (aka fake meat products).
-Their veggie burger looks delicious, but is packed in excessive plastic and paper cardboards.
-I’ll pass!
-Being “green” isn’t just about what’s inside the box, it’s also about how the product is stored and shipped.
+How green can a company really be if the footprint of each product is excessive?
+If they’re wrapping their oh-so-virtuous product in layer upon layer of future landfill contents?
+For example, there’s a company I love called Beyond Meat—they make truly tasty, plant based protein (aka fake meat products).
+And while their veggie burger looks delicious, it comes packed in excessive plastic and paper cardboards.
+Pass on that patty!
+Remember: Being “green” isn’t just about what’s inside the box, it’s also about how the product is stored and shipped.

-For beauty products, check to see how they stack up in the handy Skin Deep database by the Environmental Working Group (EWG).
-This search engine helps rank scores for common beauty products, helping consumers navigate a complicated marketplace.
-You’ll notice several brands that are marketing themselves as “natural” have products that rank 7-10 on the hazard scale.
-I aim to choose products that score 3 or less.
+For beauty products, look to see how they stack up in the handy Skin Deep Database created by the Environmental Working Group (EWG).
+This search engine gives hazard scale scores for common beauty products; I aim to choose products that score 4 or less.
+If you spend a bit of time on the site, you’ll quickly notice that several brands that market themselves as “natural” have products that rank 7-10 on the hazard scale.